Kırklareli: The Megleno-Romanians of Kırklareli

-In 1923 most of the 3700 inhabitants of Notia, the only Muslim village of the Megleno-Romanians in northern Greece, settled in the Edirne area (mainly in Kırklareli) and became known as Karadjovalides after the Turkish name of Moglena.
+In 1923, most of the 3,700 inhabitants of Notia, the only Muslim village of the Megleno-Romanians in northern Greece, settled in the Edirne area (mainly in Kırklareli) and became known as Karadjovalides after the Turkish name of Moglena.

-The number of these Megleno-Romanian families settled in Kırklareli were more than 110, while those settled in small villages were around 400: in total, nearly 2000 Megleno-Romanians.
-Currently, their number only 500, concentrated in Kırklareli and culturally assimilated into the Turks.
+The number of these Megleno-Romanian families settled in Kırklareli were more than 110, while those settled in small villages were around 400: in total, nearly 2,000 Megleno-Romanians.
+Currently, they number only 500, concentrated in Kırklareli and culturally assimilated into the Turks.
 Most of them speak the Turkish language, but are still bilingual at home.